Lame duck (politics): Software engineering

-In networked server systems, term "lame duck mode" is used to describe a networked server that is being in process of shutting down (for example for software update or relocating to a different physical machine).
-During lame duck mode, which can last from few seconds to few minutes, server will finish serving existing clients and requests, and for some time will continue accepting new requests, while notifying clients to not contact them again for some time.
-If server continues receiving new requests after this grace period, it might stop serving them and shut down anyway, depending on a desired outcome and configuration.
-With proper cooperation of client applications, this reduces service disruption and retry latency in distributed systems.
+In networked server systems, the term "lame duck mode" is used to describe a networked server in the process of shutting down (e.g., for a software update or relocating to a different physical machine).
+During lame duck mode, which can last from a few seconds to a few minutes, the server will finish serving existing clients and requests, and for some time will continue accepting new requests, while notifying clients not to contact them again for some time.
+If the server continues receiving new requests after this grace period, it might stop serving them and shut down anyway, depending on a desired outcome and configuration.
+Proper cooperation of client applications reduces service disruption and retry latency in distributed systems.
 There are many other possible variations of "lame duck mode", like serving existing connections, but not accepting any new connections.
-As such lame duck mode is part of general load balancing methods.
+As such, lame duck mode is a method of load balancing.